yinazee/yinazee.github.io/_posts/2018-10-24-sync_-_rails_portfolio_project.markdown

 ## Sync  - Setting up your models
 #### So after setting up the basic foundation of my rails app, I set up what models I need and their relationship to each other

+I always set up my models on paper and draw out their relationships.
 So I wanted to create a user model and each model will take on 2 hats or 2 other roles.
 They could be a host or a guest.
 So everytime a new user is initiated, a host and guest instance gets created by association.
 Hence: